 Prescott Municipal Airport (PRC), also known as Ernest A. Love Field, is one of the nation’s busiest airports.
 Designated by the Federal Aviation Administration as a non-primary commercial service airport, the field serves a range of aeronautical activities to include recreational flying, corporate aviation, aviation businesses, flight training and commercial airline service.

-Prescott Municipal Airport offers commercial airline service daily to Los Angeles International Airport in California and to Denver International Airport in Colorado.
+Prescott Municipal Airport offers commercial airline service daily to Los Angeles International Airport (LAX) in California.

 The service of a “Hometown Airport” can’t be beat.